State Representative Mississippi House District 89

 Serving the People of Jones County

-This was the ninth week of the 2019 Legislative Session.
-The deadline for House committees to report Senate bills occurred Tuesday at 8 p.m.
-Any Senate bills that did not make it out of committees died.
-Throughout the rest of the week, the House met to discuss bills that survived this deadline.
-Representatives passed a number of Senate bills, including the following:
+This was the ninth week of the 2023 Legislative Session.
+The deadline for House committees to report general bills originating from the Senate occurred Tuesday, Feb.
+28 at 8 p.m.
+Any Senate bills that did not make it out of committee died.
+Members worked on these Senate bills on the House floor, and the deadline for these bills to be passed is next Wednesday, March 8.

-The House met as a whole throughout the week to discuss general bills that made it out of committee and onto the calendar.
+This was the sixth week of the 2023 Legislative Session, and it proved to be the busiest thus far.
+The House met as a whole throughout the week to discuss bills that made it out of committee and onto the calendar.
 Thursday, Feb.
-14 was the deadline for representatives to discuss these general bills.
-Any bills not discussed in session by this deadline died on the calendar.
+9 was the deadline for members to introduce and discuss these general bills.

-Legislators had a full schedule during the third week of the 2019 Legislative Session.
-The deadline for introducing bills was on Monday night, so the calendar quickly became full with bills and resolutions to discuss.
-Although most work is still happening in committees, several pieces of legislation reached the House floor.
+This is the third week of the 2023 Legislative Session.
+The deadline for introducing general bills and constitutional amendments was on Monday night, and committees will now begin discussing these bills in meetings.
+Although most work is still happening in committees, several pieces of legislation reached the House floor this week.

 Location is everything